UniTime/unitime-doc/installation.md

 ## Customization

 #### Custom Properties
-There are a lot of properties that are defined in file [application.properties](https://github.com/UniTime/unitime/blob/master/JavaSource/application.properties) that is located in `timetable.jar` which is located in `UniTime.war` at `WEB-INF/lib`.
+There are a lot of properties that are defined in file [application.properties](https://github.com/UniTime/unitime/blob/master/JavaSource/application.properties) that is located in `timetable.jar`, which is located in `UniTime.war` at `WEB-INF/lib`.
 These properties can be changed in one of the following ways:
 1. By providing a custom property file, this file should be named `custom.properties` and located in `UniTime.war` at `WEB-INF/classes`.
 2. Alternatively, the custom property file can be located somewhere else, with system property `tmtbl.custom.properties` pointing to it.
 3. By adding and/or changing the appropriate properties directly in the UniTime application -- see Administration / Defaults / Configuration menu item when logged in as administrator.
 4. By adding these properties in `Tomcat/conf/catalina.properties`
-5. By providing JVM that is running tomcat with the appropriate system properties, for instance:
+5. By providing JVM that is running Tomcat with the appropriate system properties, for instance:
 ```
 export JAVA_OPTS="${JAVA_OPTS} -Dtmtbl.title=Timetabling Demo"
 export JAVA_OPTS="${JAVA_OPTS} -Dtmtbl.custom.properties=/etc/default/unitime.properties